“Waking up to who you are

 Everyone on the Buddhist path is waking up – or in recovery – from greed, from hatred and from delusion; these are the inherent pre-conditions, biases and distortions of all human beings.
-For some of us these factors manifest in our lives – to a greater or lesser degree – as particular cravings or aversions, or as a sense of unwholeness and disquiet; and always these mind-states are accompanied by an awful lot of confusion!
+For some of individuals these factors manifest in our lives – to a greater or lesser degree – as particular cravings or aversions, or as a sense of unwholeness and disquiet; and always these mind-states are accompanied by an awful lot of confusion!

 This retreat will be a day of talks, sitting practice and (weather permitting) walking practice devoted to recovery in the Buddhist sense of ‘Waking Up’.
 We will practice some silent meditation; and some Loving-kindness and Forgiveness practice.

 This mindfulness-based retreat is offered as an opportunity to experience an ethically focussed, Buddhist-oriented approach to ‘recovery’ from all forms of addictions; compulsions, and mental dis-ease.

 The charge, if any, for the day goes towards covering actual retreat costs and the teachers expenses.
 Vince does not get paid to offer these teachings (see Dana below).